 As a group, SolidS have suffered all kinds of changes.
 The group we now listen to isn’t the same one that debuted back in 2015.
 Their sound was completely revamped and suffered multiple changes over the years to what it is right now (originally they donned a drum&bass sound).
 For those that haven’t been following the group since their debut, the first releases will sound out-of-place or even over the top ridiculous compared with the music they now release.
 That is because Tsukipro and John Zeroness, the unit’s composer/producer, were still trying to figure out what would fit the unit and make us say “this sounds just like a typical SolidS song!“.

-SolidS embraced completely their “sexy/mature” concept back in early 2016 and setting for a music genre or at least a blend of music genres that is now characteristical of this group.
+SolidS completely embraced their “sexy/mature” concept back in early 2016 and setting for a music genre or at least a blend of music genres that is now characteristical of them.
 Their sound is passionate and fiery, made to excite the listeners and while at it, snatch their hearts.
 Even if the unit took their time to find common ground in terms of sound, it wasn’t the only change this unit has suffered.